raickhr/shikhar.rai/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Shikhar Rai is a post doctoral investigator in Physical Oceanography department at Woods Hole Oceanographic Institution.
+His research interests include Physical Oceanography, Geophysical Fluid Dynamics, Air-Sea Interaction, Turbulence and Numerical Modeling. he uses satellite data and coupled atmosphere-ocean simulations to explore the multiscale physics of the ocean and the atmosphere.